 Following Up After the First Meeting With a Prospective Client

 New business is a process that takes time, but that doesn’t mean you need to just sit back and wait for the client to reach out in another six months or a year.

 Sending a follow-up email to the prospective client that recaps the conversation and provides more information on the subjects discussed is a great way to continue to build trust without being annoying.

 But you need something better than a “just following up …” email, which doesn’t inspire confidence or provide any value to your prospective client.
 The client is already drowning in email, so the messaging and purpose of your follow-up email needs to be relevant, useful, and written to garner a response -- this last part is key to keeping the relationship moving forward.

 To help you get started developing your own follow-up emails, here’s a template to customize for each client meeting.
 Be sure to keep things informal and educational.
 This is still about furthering the relationship, not about getting a signed contract.

-The goal of this email is to showcase your listening skills, ability to communicate, and understanding of the client's specific needs.
-It should also help to get you another meeting where you can have another conversation, ask more questions, and continue to build trust and authority with the prospective client.
+The goal of this business meeting follow up letter is to showcase your listening skills, ability to communicate, and understanding of the client's specific needs.
+It should also help arrange another business meeting where you can have another conversation, ask more questions, and continue to build trust and authority with the prospective client.